MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/log-properties.md

 # Log Properties
 [!INCLUDE[ssas-appliesto-sqlas-all-aas](../../includes/ssas-appliesto-sqlas-all-aas.md)]

   [!INCLUDE[ssASnoversion](../../includes/ssasnoversion-md.md)] supports the log server properties listed in the following tables.
-For more information about additional server properties and how to set them, see [Server Properties in Analysis Services](../../analysis-services/server-properties/server-properties-in-analysis-services.md).
+For more information about additional server properties and how to set them, see [Server properties in Analysis Services](../../analysis-services/server-properties/server-properties-in-analysis-services.md).

 > [!NOTE]
 > Not all properties apply to Azure Analysis Services.